 - Why Claims Testing Matters More Than Trend Reports

-- What’s Next for Functional Beverages Trends in the US
+- What’s Next for Functional Beverages in the US

 Functional Beverages Market Overview: The Numbers Behind the Hype